Miguel Risco

 I am a Ph.D. candidate in Microeconomic Theory at the Bonn Graduate School of Economics and a research fellow at the EPoS Collaborative Research Center Transregio 224.

-My main research areas are platform economics and social networks.
+My main research areas are digital platform and social networks.

 I am excited to be joining IGIER at Università Bocconi as an economic research fellow in September 2024.